ggsilva28/portifolio/README.md

 ## 🚀 About me

-I'm a full stack developer looking to learn new technologies and experiment on diferent projects.
+I'm a full stack developer looking to learn new technologies and experiment on different projects.

 See more about my skills and accomplishments